Wall Street Analyst Reiterated Coca-Cola Co [KO]. What else is Wall St. saying

 The company invites investors to join a webcast at coca-colacompany.com/investors.
 A downloadable file and transcript will be available within 24 hours after the event on the company’s website.

-The daily chart for KO points out that the company has recorded 5.13% gains over the past six months.
+Over the last 12 months, KO stock rose by 0.80%.
+The one-year Coca-Cola Co stock forecast points to a potential upside of 9.04.
+The average equity rating for KO stock is currently 1.72, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 13.83M shares, KO reached to a volume of 11461799 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $260.47 billion, with 4.31 billion shares outstanding and 4.28 billion shares in the current float.
+Compared to the average trading volume of 13.87M shares, KO stock reached a trading volume of 12679429 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Coca-Cola Co [KO]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for KO shares is $66.40 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on KO stock is a recommendation set at 1.72.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.